 I joined Wealthy Affiliate and started blogging about marketing strategies and property.

 Around this time we found our interests started to move in slightly different directions.
-Whilst we both still took decisions about the property we found, Debs was taking more of the front foot on that and I was getting more involved in marketing.
-I joined Wealthy Affiliate in October 2018 and have been studying there ever since, learning about blogging and affiliate marketing.
+Whilst we both still took decisions about the property we found, Debs was taking more of the front foot on that and I was getting more involved in learning about marketing.
+I joined Wealthy Affiliate in October 2018 and have been studying there ever since.
 I’m now making an income from this and recommending it to others who want to earn from affiliate marketing and blogging.
+It’s actually very relevant to property people as well and there’s quite a few property entrepreneurs sharing knowledge there.

 Steven Green (3 different episodes)